RodzAmor/Chess-Neural-Network/README.md

 The Chess Neural Network is a machine learning based chess engine that uses a neural networks to evaluate positions and then uses the Minimax algorithm to perform the decision making.
 In Chess, the term "adoption" refers to the concept of winning against a person for 10 consecutive games.
 With that in mind, my primary goal for this project is to create a chess engine that is good enough to "adopt" me.
 I have not set an ELO goal in mind but as I test different models and optimize the program, I will likely add a ELO goal for the model and test it on Lichess bots.

+Some useful papers that helped me throughout the process of developing this project is ["DeepChess: End-to-End Deep Neural Network for Automatic Learning in Chess"](https://arxiv.org/pdf/1711.09667.pdf) by Barak Oshri and Nishith Khandwala and ["Learning to Play Chess with Minimal Lookahead and Deep Value Neural Networks"](https://www.researchgate.net/publication/321028267_Learning_to_Play_Chess_with_Minimal_Lookahead_and_Deep_Value_Neural_Networks) by Matthia Sabatelli.

 This project was inspired by Sebastian Lague and his chess series as well as from my CMSC 320 Data Science class at UMD.
 Thank you!